signl4/signl4-schedule-import/README.md

 As a prerequisite you first need to install Node.js as described [here](https://nodejs.org/en/download/).

-The sample code is provided in the file 'schedule-import.js'.
-You can execute the wile with the node command.
+The sample code is provided in the files 'schedule-import.js' and 'package.json'.
+You can execute the file 'schedule-import.js' with the node command.
 The file takes the path to the .csv file as an argument.

 Command line sample: